-“I was angry at my mother for not having my father in my life, and I was angry at my father for not being around in my life, because he was consumed by alcoholism," he said.
+“My father was an alcoholic and he was physically and emotionally abusive to my mother,” he said.
+“I was angry at my mother for not having my father in my life, and I was angry at my father for not being around in my life, because he was consumed by alcoholism.”

 As he grew older, VanLoon said he began to see his mother in a different light.

 “I began to see her through the eyes of compassion,” he said.
 “I began to see her not just as someone who divorced my father, but as someone who had experienced suffering because of what my father had done to her.”

 He said he also developed sympathy toward his father.

 “Alcoholism is a disease.
 It’s something that he didn’t have power or control over, though he tried at different times,” VanLoon said.
 “I began to have more sympathy toward him and his struggle.

 “Forgiveness allowed me to change my thinking about my parents, and to see them differently."

 VanLoon, who received a master’s degree in divinity as well as Christian education from Illinois’ Northern Seminary, became interested in forgiveness while working on his doctorate in educational psychology, which he received from Northern Illinois University.

 At the time, he was working as a chaplain in a hospital’s psychiatric unit.